leocampos/time-control/README.md

 This means Lunch task started exacty at noon and ended at 13:00 (it could also have been expressed as 1200-13, 12:00-13, 12-1300, 12-13:00, 12:00-1300, 12:00-13:00)

 * * *
+### Examples
+valid examples:

+**meeting with joe -5m**

+- Started 5 minutes ago

+**meeting with joe 11**

+- Started at exactly eleven o'clock

+**meeting with joe 1104**

+- Started at exactly 11:04h

+**meeting with joe 11:04**

+- Started at exactly 11:04h

+**meeting with joe 1104-13**

+- Started at exactly 11:04h and ended at 13:00h

+**meeting with joe 1104-13:05**

+- Started at exactly 11:04h and ended at 13:05h

+**meeting with joe 1104-1305**

+- Started at exactly 11:04h and ended at 13:05h

+**meeting with joe 11:04-13:05**

+- Started at exactly 11:04h and ended at 13:05h

+**meeting with joe 11:04-1305**

+- Started at exactly 11:04h and ended at 13:05h

+**meeting with joe #work #boring 1104-13:05**

+- Started at exactly 11:04h and ended at 13:05h and is labeled with two tags: work and boring

+**meeting with joe #work #boring 1104-1305**

+- Started at exactly 11:04h and ended at 13:05h and is labeled with two tags: work and boring

-* It is important to notice that you must pay attention when you set specific times, because the system will fit the recently created task among the former ones, if this means updating or even deleting tasks in the timeline, it will be done so. *
+**It is important to notice that you must pay attention when you set specific times, because the system will fit the recently created task among the former ones, if this means updating or even deleting tasks in the timeline, it will be done so.**